menacher/java-game-server/example-games/README.md

     PropertyAccessException 2: org.springframework.beans.MethodInvocationException:
     Property 'undead' threw exception; nested exception is java.lang.NoSuchMethodError: org.menacheri.aspect.AppManagedAspect.ajc$if$ac5(Lorg/menacheri/aspect/AppManaged;)Z
 This is mostly because of the eclipse project not having proper binaries compiled to its target.
-Just goto Project->clean for both the jetserver as well as client project **without** doing a maven clean and it should work the second time.
+Just goto Project->clean for both the nadron as well as client project **without** doing a maven clean and it should work the second time.

 If you get the following log4j configuration error, then it is mostly probably because you have not set